AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 - **Reprocess assets**: Triggers the processing of all the assets for the file.

+- **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
+In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.

 - **Properties**: Use this to open the properties page of the selected file.

     Any addition, deletion, or modification of metadata properties on this page (whether default or custom), will trigger the [working copy indicator](./web-editor-edit-topics.md#working-copy-indicator) on the document version.
 If the version was previously clean, it will be marked as dirty once a metadata property is changed.

     You can also access the Properties page from the Assets UI by selecting a file and then selecting Properties icon in the toolbar.

-- **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
-In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.

-- **Open in map dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.

-- **Open in map console**: In case the selected file is a DITA map, then this option opens the map console.

 - **Download as PDF**: Use the option to generate the PDF output and download it.

 ## Explorer